If the Fulfill stage was the ice cream cone, the Delight stage is the cherry on top.

 Your upsell and cross-sell offers during this stage should be timed appropriately, based on the customers’ stage of consumption and level of commitment to your product.
 When offered to the right customers at the right time, this stage should involve less “selling” and more naturally “conversing” about what your customers may need or want next to get the most out of your product.

-Upsell and Cross-sell Basics
+Upsell and cross-sell basics

 Upselling and cross-selling are about understanding and anticipating exactly what your customers will want and offering it to them at just the right moment.

-Again, the segmentation efforts you began in the Attract stage and continued in the Convert stage come into play here.
+The segmentation efforts you began in the Attract stage and continued in the Convert stage come into play here.
 With a clear understanding of your leads’ and customers’ interests at this point, you know exactly which upsell and cross-sell offer will be most attractive to them.

 An upsell entails offering your customers an upgraded — and typically more expensive — version of a product that a customer is in the process of purchasing (or has already bought).
 This could include a bundle of items that include the initial item, or the next level above in a good-better-best product line.